Places to Go on a Date in NYC Parks: Winter

 Take a stroll around this scenic pond in Alley Pond Park that's been around for thousands of years.
 Have a seat by the waterside and admire the many birds that visit this serene part of the park year-round.
 Then, venture out on one of the many hiking trails that lead through a forest, home to the Alley Giant — the tallest and oldest tree in New York City.

 Bryant Park, Manhattan

 Plan the perfect night.
 The Rink at Bryant Park is open late until 11:00 p.m. daily, perfect for late skaters who love to take in the city lights.
 Admission is free, and now you can reserve your skate time with skate rental!

 Snug Harbor Cultural Center & Botanical Garden, Staten Island

-Inwood Hill Park & Muscota Marsh, Manhattan
+Inwood Hill Park, Manhattan

-Head north to Spuyten Duyvil Creek to enjoy a romantic view of the Henry Hudson Bridge at Muscota Marsh.
+Make sure to head on over to Spuyten Duyvil Creek to enjoy a romantic view of the Henry Hudson Bridge at Muscota Marsh.